cara-tm/LoadCSSJS/advanced/README.md

     LoadCSSJS("../js/file.js", "js", {load: "async", min: "520", delay: 30});

-Notes: LoadCSSJS injects files into the DOM depending of your order but for best practices: CSS files before all JS files.
+Notes: LoadCSSJS injects files into the DOM depending of your order but respects best practices: CSS files before all JS files.
 LoadCSSJS it do not support resizing windows; pages need to be refreshed (who really resizes its window in a real world?).